“Great are the works of the Lord; they are pondered by all who delight in them” Psalm 111:2

 Welcome to Letters to Creationists.
 This represents my attempt to parse reality: what things happen in accord with natural laws, and what is supernatural ?
 Two major themes are creation/evolution and present-day miracles.

 The core content resides on the long essays (e.g. “STAN 3”) which are listed in tabs across the top of the main blog window.
 The early essays are letters that I had written to folks on the subjects of science, evolution, and the Bible, hence the name of this blog; the subjects covered here have later broadened to include miracles, economics, psychology, and further inspirational topics.
 Contents of each letter are summarized below.
 In addition to these long letters or essays, I post shorter pieces about once a month.
-A list of these posts appears on the right-hand side of the main window here.
+A list of some recent posts appears on the right-hand side of the main window here.
 A listing of key articles, grouped by subject area, is here.

 Parts of my personal story appear in various letters, and is explicitly told (Part 1) here and (Part 2) here.
 The word “Creationist” is usually shorthand for “Young Earth Creationist”, someone who believes that God created everything in six 24-hour days about 4000 B.C.
 I have come to understand, however, that God’s creative work includes processes which stretched over much longer time periods.
 So I would label myself an Old Earth or Evolutionary Creationist.

 My working hypothesis is that all events since the Big Bang have unfolded according to the observed regularities known as “natural laws,” unless there is some personal interaction between God and a human.
 This militates against most forms of special creation, but allows for miracles in situations where faith and covenantal significance are involved.
 All the facts seem to align with this hypothesis, but it is of course open to correction.